AbhijitBiradar/HTTP-Status-Codes/README.md

 The 501 Not Implemented response code means that the request can not be handled because it is not supported by the server.

+501 Not Implemented, the server either does not recognize the request method or lacks the ability to fulfill the request.
+Usually, this implies future availability (e.g., a new feature of a web-service API).

 ### HTTP Status Code 502: “Bad Gateway.”